datanav/docs/configuration.rst

 The URIs to CURIEs transform
 ----------------------------

-This transform can transform entity properties containging URIs either in the keys or the values to a more compact form using `RDF curies <https://www.w3.org/TR/curie/>`_ (a superset of XML QNames) based on wildcard patterns.
+This transform can transform entity properties containing URIs in the keys and/or the values to a more compact form using `RDF curies <https://www.w3.org/TR/curie/>`_ (a superset of XML QNames).
 It is used primarily when dealing with or reading RDF data.

 Prototype
 ^^^^^^^^^